-- (2) Dr. Thompson did not receive a salary for serving as our President and Chief Executive Officer in 2019 and 2020.
-Dr. Thompson resigned as President and Chief Executive Officer in April 2020. - (3) In March 2020, Dr. Odegard's annual base salary was increased to \$370,000.
-In September 2020, Dr. Odegard was appointed President and Chief Scientific Officer and her annual base salary was increased to \$400,000 at the close of our Series C financing.
-In November 2020, our Board of Directors approved an increase to Dr. Odegard's annual base salary to \$440,000, contingent and effective upon the execution of the underwriting agreement related to our initial public offering, which was executed on December 3, 2020. - (4) Mr. Piazza joined us as our Chief Financial Officer on November 5, 2020 at an annual salary of \$400,000.
+(2) In September 2020, Dr. Odegard was appointed President and Chief Scientific Officer and her annual base salary was increased to \$400,000 at the close of our Series C financing.
+In November 2020, our Board of Directors approved an increase to Dr. Odegard's annual base salary to \$440,000, contingent and effective upon the execution of the underwriting agreement related to our initial public offering, which was executed on December 3, 2020.

+(3) Mr. Piazza joined us as our Chief Financial Officer on November 5, 2020 at an annual salary of \$400,000.
 Our Board of Directors approved an increase to Mr. Piazza's salary to \$425,000, contingent and effective upon the execution of the underwriting agreement related to our initial public offering, which was executed on December 3, 2020.